antonyvam/BatteryImagingLibrary/README.md

 If you use parts of the code, please cite the work using the following:

-*Battery Imaging Library: Democratising multi-length scale and multi-modal synchrotron and laboratory battery imaging data*, R. Docherty et al., 2025
+*Battery Imaging Library: Multi-length scale and multi-modal synchrotron and laboratory battery imaging data for all*, R. Docherty et al., 2025

 ## References